akash-podder/E-Learniverse-Django/README.md

 # E-Learniverse Flexbox & Other Learning Backend
-Backend application for tallykhata app
+A Django Backend application for E-Learniverse.
+This is a Self-Learning Project to document all my Personal leanrings in Django Framework.

 ## Installation guide
 Please follow standard **Django** installation guide.